jonegil/gui-with-gio/teleprompter/01_setup.md

 ```

-The `readText()` func does what it says, but let's have a look to be sure:
+The `readText()` func does what the name suggests, but let's have a look to be sure:

 ```go
 func readText(filename string) []string {